openequella/openequella.github.io/guides/WorkflowModerationGuide.md

 2. If relevant, type a message in the Enter an optional approval message text box, then click Submet.
 The My tasks page displays with a confirmation receipt at the top of the screen.

 ## Workflow example
-The following example is based on the example ‘Documentation Workflow’ created in the EQUELLA Workflow Configuration Guide.
+The following example is based on the example ‘Documentation Workflow’ created in the openEQUELLA Workflow Configuration Guide.
 It is intended to demonstrate how a resource moves through a simple moderation process.

 ### Review Decisions task
 In the example moderation process, the Document Administrator has been selected as the single moderator for the Review Decisions task.
 This task requires the moderator to select whether the resource requires a content review and an editorial review.
 If a content review is required, a reviewer must be assigned.